Economic Diversification of Rural Areas

 The core problem the Support to Economic Diversification of Rural Areas (SEDRA) program addresses is the insufficient capacity of the responsible stakeholders to support the economic diversification and the sustainable use of natural resources in rural areas.

 The renewed EU accession process is the main incentive for harmonisation and adaptation of the rural development policies and instruments of the six Southeast European countries.
-Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, and Serbia strive to implement the EU acquis and must harmonise their strategies, policies, and regulations with those of the EU.
+Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia strive to implement the EU acquis and must harmonise their strategies, policies, and regulations with those of the EU.
 An explicit objective of the EU is to strengthen the economic and social cohesion through its structural policy, its common agricultural policy (CAP) and their accompanying instruments.
 Taking into consideration the high percentage of rural population, agricultural and rural development policies are the key areas leading towards sustainable development.

 National strategies for implementation of the Agenda 2030 are still in their early stages; however, the project directly contributes to the United Nations Sustainable Development Goals: (1) No poverty, (2) Zero hunger, (8) Decent work and economic growth, and (15) Life on land.